cessda/cessda.cdc.userguide/filtered-search.md

 but if you enter the years into the boxes you need to use the ‘Go’ button.
 Clicking on ‘Go’ resets the line to the original position, thus removing any selections you have made there.

+If you want data only from a particular repository or repositories, use the Publisher filter.
+If you want to exclude a Publisher, select all other publishers except the one(s) you want to exclude.

 ![Filtered search](images/filtered-search.png "Filtered search")